 Mike strums an Epiphone acoustic guitar in a scene with Davy from the pilot episode

 Peter used a Gibson J-160E acoustic/electric guitar during the Headquarters sessions.
 Here, Micky is playing it.

 Mike is seen above with his Gibson acoustic guitar during the "Naked Persimmon" segment on 33 1/3 Revolutions Per Monkee.
 This same guitar was used during a spoof of his song "Joanne" on Elephant Parts in 1981.
-He has also used a Guild twelve string that can be seen below.
-This Guild model was used on recordings in the 1960s and also turned up when Michael was a guest on Later with Greg Kinnear in 1994.
+He has also used a Guild six string that can be seen below.
 Today, Nez plays a Martin J-40 twelve string acoustic guitar.

 RCA Studios January 1969